February 2018: Graduate update

 Randy Wilson was BUCSIS’s first MPhil graduate, in 2012.
 He completed his studies while serving in Afghanistan, and is now serving with the US Department of State’s Bureau of International Narcotics and Law Enforcement Affairs as the Senior Police Advisor in Liberia.
 Read about his experiences of studying while working in a war zone.
 Read more.

 March 2013: Prebend House Seminars – Bishop Michael Nazir-Ali

 The new Prebend House seminar series continued during the Winter Term with a visit from Bishop Michael Nazir-Ali, who delivered a fascinating tour de table around a number of current issues, from radicalisation to the role of religion in society, and the question of gay marriage.
 The Bishop has published some important work recently on religion, conflict and society, and it was a great honour for our staff and students to discuss some of these thorny issues with him.

 February 2013: Symposium – Counter-terrorism in 2013

 February saw the hosting of a symposium in Prebend House on issues concerning contemporary counter-terrorism policy in the UK.
 Heading the bill was the former government adviser on counter-terrorism legislation and Liberal-Democrat peer, the Rt Hon.
 Lord Carlile of Berriew QC.
-Also speaking were Dr Anthony Richards from the University of East London, Tony Heal (BUCSIS Fellow and former senior official at the Office for Security and Counter Terrorism, OSCT), Jaswant Boora, an experienced youth worker from the West Midlands, and our own Professor Anthony Glees.
+Also speaking were Dr Anthony Richards from the University of East London, Tony Heal (BUCSIS Fellow and a former senior official at the Office for Security and Counter-Terrorism, OSCT), Jaswant Boora, an experienced youth worker from the West Midlands, and our own Professor Anthony Glees.
 A lively and stimulating discussion was enjoyed by all.